Interview – Chris Stein of Blondie

 Chris Stein – Cataloging and finding things is hard if I want to find one image.
 It’s really a pain in the ass looking through a million negatives and slides.

 CrypticRock.com – It sounds like it can be a lot of work.
 Musically, things have also been very busy for Blondie.
-The band has toured a lot in recent years and have more dates coming up in November.
+The band has toured a lot in recent years and has more dates coming up in November.
 You also released a fantastic new record in 2017, Pollinator.
 What was it like working on that album?

 Chris Stein – Putting the record together was great.
-We worked with John Congleton, he is great.
+We worked with John Congleton; he is great.
 I think we are going to do another project with him.
 It was a lot of fun.

 CrypticRock.com – That is good news!
-So we can expect some new Blondie material in the coming years?
+So, can we expect some new Blondie material in the coming years?

 Chris Stein – I think so.
 It’s hard to get everybody together and write all this stuff.
 It’s a long process.
 I don’t know if putting out one song at a time like Drake does is the way to do it, but he has a million people paying attention.
 With our fans, we do collections.